ionic-team/stencil-site/src/docs/guides/style-guide.md

   - natemoo-re
   - larionov
   - joestrouth1
+  - rwaskiewicz
 ---

 # Stencil Style Guide

-This is a component style guide created and enforced internally by the core team of Stencil, for the purpose of standardizing [Ionic Core](https://ionicframework.com/) components.
+This is a component style guide created and enforced internally by the core team of Stencil, for the purpose of standardizing Stencil components.
 This should only be used as a reference for other teams in creating their own style guides.
 Feel free to modify to your team's own preference.

-> In order to enforce this (or your team's) style guide, we recommend leveraging a static analysis tool like [TSLint](https://palantir.github.io/tslint/).
-Ionic follows [tslint-ionic-rules](https://github.com/ionic-team/tslint-ionic-rules/blob/master/tslint.js).
-Optionally, the _community maintained_ package [tslint-stencil](https://www.npmjs.com/package/tslint-stencil) provides rules specifically for writing Stencil components.
+> In order to enforce this (or your team's) style guide, we recommend leveraging a static analysis tool like [ESLint](https://eslint.org/). [@stencil/eslint-plugin](https://www.npmjs.com/package/@stencil/eslint-plugin) provides rules specifically for writing Stencil components.

+> This guide once recommended TSLint as a static analysis tool.
+TSLint has been deprecated by its maintaining organization in favor of ESLint and is no longer recommended by the Stencil team.

 ## File structure